andersmurphy/andersmurphy-blog/resources/posts/2024-10-07-clojure-synchronous-server-sent-events-with-virtual-threads-and-channels.md

 ## Simple server

 We need a server configured to use virtual threads.
+Virtual threads means we can have hundreds of thousands of threads with very little overhead.
+This is what enables us to write the handlers in a synchronous manner without running into performance problems.

 ```clojure
 (def app